logo

 • Dual-acting hydraulic pistons for even load application

-• High-capacity testing (3000kN)
+• High capacity testing (3000kN)

-• Digital control panel for accurate testing
+• Digital control panel for precise testing

-• Overload protection system
+• Overload safety

 Box Compression Tester